PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## Creating a custom Views field in Drupal 8

+That's correct: Views became part of core!
+You should learn how to code around custom Views fields.

 <!-- @link, "url": "http://www.webomelette.com/creating-custom-views-field-drupal-8", "text" : "I have learned how easy it is to create a custom Views field", "title" : "Creating a custom Views field in Drupal 8", "description" : "At the end of this tutorial, you will be able to add a new field to any node based View which will flag (by displaying a specific message) the nodes of a particular type (configurable in the field configuration).
 Although I will use nodes, you can use this example to create custom fields for other entities as well" -->

 ## Creating a custom Views filter in Drupal 8

+So you should learn how to code around custom Views filters.

 <!-- @link, "url": "http://www.webomelette.com/creating-custom-views-filter-drupal-8", "text" : "I have learned how easy it is to create a custom Views filter", "title" : "Creating a custom Views filter in Drupal 8", "description" : "How can we create a custom filter you can then add to the View in the UI and influence the results based on that" -->